alexirpan/alexirpan.github.io/_posts/2024-11-17-late-o1-thoughts.markdown

 evaluate it once.
 In our current world, a given model will be deployed to millions of users.
 So instead of your eval being negligible, your model inference is now a meaningful fraction of your compute budget.
 Now, at a mechanical level, I don't know what that does to the empirical solutions for model sizing and training times.
 I'm not in pretraining.
-But I bring it up because it's the kind of optimization you only do when you are no longer doing things for science's sake, and have to eke out performance in a real, practical compute budget.
+But I bring it up because it's an example of an idea changing the model under which you try to fit your empirical curves.

 To me, test-time compute feels similar.
+Before